 Fear certainly looks different for all of us.
 It’s not always refusing to get on a airplane or being too afraid to ask for a raise.
 Here are the things I’ve heard the most often that women are afraid to do:

 What do those fears point to?
 A fear of what people will think of us.

 So you forget the handouts for the class and have to improvise.
 You publish something with a typo or that you end up changing our mind about.
-The first guest arrives to your house and–ops!–the toilet didn’t get cleaned!
+The first guest arrives to your house and–oops!–the toilet didn’t get cleaned!
 A new top you love gets the “That’s…interesting” comment.

 Then you get a workshop participant’s name wrong.
 You do your speaking gig barefoot because your new shoes are uncomfortable.
-It’s fifteen minutes before your event starts and you realize you forget to give people the specific address and your phone is dead so they can’t reach you.
+It’s fifteen minutes before your event starts and you realize you forgot to give people the specific address and your phone is dead so they can’t reach you.
 You come down with a stomach bug two days before a major presentation.
 You sweat through your blouse.
 Your Power Point doesn’t load.

 I have experienced all of them and many more and guess what?
 People were just glad I was there–glad I showed up, glad I owned my humanness.
 And the show went on.